Dsatta/yt-dlp-easy-batch/README.md

 Simple script i made to download stuff with yt-dlp

-Requires yt-dlp and ffmpeg in the same folder as the batch script or in your %PATH% (Both can be easily downloaded from their respective websites or you can use scoop)
+Requires yt-dlp and ffmpeg in the same folder as the batch script or in your %PATH%<br>
+(Both can be easily downloaded from their respective websites or you can use scoop)

 Options are pretty self explanatory but